Jalapeño vs Serrano Pepper: Which Pepper Should You Use?

 vs Jalapeño 1× hotter 3× hotter

-Flavor Profile bright and grassy bright and crisp
+Flavor bright and grassy bright and crisp

 Species C. annuum C. annuum